 As a person who travels often, I have spent numerous hours on long haul flights.
-I love travelling, but lengthy plane trips across multiple time zones can really mess with your body.
+I love travelling, but jet lag from lengthy plane trips across multiple time zones can really mess with your body.
 If you have the luxury of flying business or first class, you will most likely recover well.
 But travelling economy, cramped into a small seat for 14-plus hours, can leave you feeling like death on arrival.

 Over the years, I have developed a little routine that helps me cope on the plane and recover faster when I get to my destination.
 I used it on my recent trip to Europe and it worked well.
 It focuses on creating an environment to get some sleep, which has the added benefit of helping to pass the time.
 I avoid taking medication like sleeping pills as they can do more harm than good, leaving you feeling groggy.
 Instead, I try to do the following.